abhinandanarya06/OCR/README.md

 Hence this project is still in development and i am trying my best to minimise these issues.

-* If you have an idea to tackle these issues, I incourage you to contribute to this research project.
+* **Contribute** : If you have an idea to tackle these issues, I incourage you to contribute to this research project.
-* If you find new issue, then post it on issue tab.

 You can use the dataset stored in data directory of the repository.
+* **Support** : If you find new issue, please let me know.

 ### *Happy Learning !*